dbeniamine/clevo-indicator/README.md

 ### Debian

-On Debian `ec_sys` is not build by default, you need to built it by yourself.
+On Debian `ec_sys.ko` is not built by default, you need to build it by yourself.

-*Don't panic* there is a small helper to do it, just run `sudo ./build_module.sh`.
-You will probably have to re run this script after very kernel update.
+*Don't panic* there is a small helper to do it, just run :

+    sudo ./build_module.sh

+**Warning:** You will probably have to run this script after every kernel update.

 Notes
 -----